A Strategic Framework for Organisations Navigating Uncertainty

 The Framework Document

-The complete Langship Model — the problem statement, three-layer framework, crew structure, Lookout specification, Navigation Loop with full working guide, Principles with practical detail, KPI system, and implementation guide.
+The complete Langship Model — the problem statement, three-layer framework, Lookout specification, Navigation Loop, Principles, and implementation guide — in a single document.
+Free.
+No registration required.

 The document is free because the thinking should travel.
-Tell us who you are and we will send it to you directly.
-If it is useful to your organisation and you want to talk about implementation, you already know how to reach us.
+If it is useful to your organisation and you want to talk about implementation, you know where to find us.

 The Langship Model™